TobiasPSP/doneland_sources/Components/Human Interface/Display/OLED/README.md

 ## OLED Driver Chips
 *OLED displays* require a *driver chip* to interpret display information and draw it to the screen.
 Understanding the *driver chip* used on a particular *OLED breakout board* is crucial, as the chip determines which *software library* you need for your project.

+Drivers support both *I2C* and *SPI* interfaces, but only one of these can be used.
+Which one is determined by the breakout board, and how it wires the driver chip:

-Drivers support both *I2C* and *SPI* interfaces.
-Monochrome displays often use the simpler two-wire *I2C* interface due to the lower data transfer requirements.
-Grayscale and color displays, which need to handle more data, typically rely on the faster *SPI* interface.
-The interface type is usually fixed by the breakout board design.
+* Monochrome displays often use the simpler two-wire *I2C* interface due to the lower data transfer requirements.
+* Grayscale and color displays, which need to handle more data, typically rely on the faster *SPI* interface.

+Let's take a closer look at some of the more commonly used drivers, and how they compare.

 > [!NOTE]
 > The driver lists below highlight only the most commonly used drivers; many more exist.
 If unsure, consult the specific driver's data sheet.

 ### Monochrome Displays
-Small monochrome OLED displays have recently become very affordable, thanks in part to cost-effective drivers like the *SH1106* and *SH1107*.
-These drivers are excellent for basic use cases, such as displaying text and static images.
+Cost-effective new drivers like the *SH1106* and *SH1107* are in part responsible for the price drop in monochrome OLED displays.
+These drivers are very affordable and sufficient for basic use cases such as displaying text and static images.

-However, certain drivers, like the *SH1106*, lack built-in hardware features for scrolling and animations.
-While such features may not be critical for typical DIY projects, if your project requires them, you may prefer the older but more capable *SSD1306* or *SSD1307*.
+They lack sophisticated built-in hardware features though for scrolling and animations.
+While such features may not be critical for typical DIY projects involving OLED displays, if your project requires them, you may prefer the older but more capable *SSD1306* or *SSD1307*.

 The *SSD1315* is a refined version of the *SSD1306*, offering improved brightness and contrast, making it a great choice for projects where enhanced visibility is essential.